kingstinct/react-native-device-activity/README.md

 Once you've gotten approval you need to manually add the "Family Controls (Distribution)" under Additional Capabilities for each of the bundleIdentifiers on [developer.apple.com](https://developer.apple.com/account/resources/identifiers/list) mentioned above.
 If you use Expo/EAS this has to be done only once, and after that provisioning will be handled automatically.

-⚠️ If you don't do all the above you will run into a lot of strange provisioning errors.
+⚠️ If you don't do all the above, you will run into a lot of strange provisioning errors.

 ## Basic Example: Event Tracking Approach